Zhenye-Na/lintcode/LeetCode/Algorithms/Medium/162. Find Peak Element/README.md

-# 75. Find Peak Element
+# 162. Find Peak Element

-> *Same as LeetCode: 162.
-Find Peak Element*

 - **Description**
     - There is an integer array which has the following features: